dialex/start-testing/docs/roles/exploratory-tester.md

 #### Bring PROOF

-In addition to walking through the session sheet, we use an agenda summarized by the acronym “PROOF”:
+In addition to walking through the session sheet, we use an agenda summarized by the acronym "PROOF":

 - Past: What happened during the session?
 - Results: What was achieved during the session?